 While the new curriculum is being fully implemented the college will experience a transitional period in which some students will have enrolled under the old curriculum and some under the new.
 The college is committed to making this transition a positive experience for all students.
 To that end, specific accommodations with regard to core requirements have been made for transitional classes so that all students can participate in the best of what the new curriculum has to offer.
 For details on the core requirements for your graduating class please choose the appropriate year:

-For information on student advising and opportunities to teach in the new core curriculum, please follow the link to the Faculty Resources page, part of the Dean of the College Web site.
+For information on student advising and opportunities to teach in the new core curriculum, please visit Faculty Resources on the Dean of the College Web site.